neel-mookerjee/golang-redis-compose/README.md

 1. Can concurrency cause problems?
 1. Size limits?
 1. Throttling and rate-limiting are necessary.
 User based access token can be used to, among other things, throttle users based on their allocated quota.
+1. The canary uses the Redis instance as the repo for the URIs (lol).
+Ideally every endpoint creation should register the endpoint in a telemetry system for http health check.